 NHK Mile Cup (G1) - Preview

 Colts carry 57 kg, fillies 2 kg less.
-The NHK Mile Cup is Race No. 11 on the Tokyo Sunday card of 12.
-Post time is 3:40 p.m.
+It’s the 11th race on the Tokyo Sunday card and post time is 3:40 p.m.

-Danon Chantilly still holds the race record of 1 minute 31.4 seconds set in 2010.
-The current course record of 1 minute 30.5 seconds was set by Normcore in 2019 in the Victoria Mile.
+Danon Chantilly holds the race record of 1 minute 31.4 seconds set in 2010.
+Normcore holds the course record of 1 minute 30.5 seconds set last year in the Victoria Mile.

 Here is a look at the expected top choices.